 Pjila'si (welcome), out on the Port au Port Peninsula (Payun Aqq Payunji'j), many of the present-day Mi'kmaq originated from around the Bras d'Or Lakes (Pitu'pok or Pitu'pa'q) in Nova Scotia – some via St. George, Flat Bay and Sandy Point.
 There are relatives living on and off reserves across the Mi'kma'ki territory including Eskasoni and in many areas including (Esgenoopetitj) Burnt Church, N.B.

-Oral tradition tells us that there was Mi'kmaq here from before the arrival and presence of the Europeans.
+Oral tradition tells us that there was Mi'kmaq here before the arrival and presence of the Europeans, sincetime immortal.
 This is backed up by the logs recorded by European Explores including Captain James Cook.
 Some Mi'kmaq stayed all year around, some intermarried with Beothuk- but for the most part Ktaqamkuk (Newfoundland) was more of a seasonal extended territory where our people would come over to trap, hunt and what have you then return to Wunama'kik (Cape Breton).

 The arrival of the Europeans helped bring about a more permanent Mi’kmaq presence in Ktaqamkuk earlier than perhaps would have been the case.
 Mi’kmaq had traditionally traveled by canoe across via St. Paul’s Island, Nova Scotia to the Cape Ray and St. George’s Bay areas of Newfoundland.
 Mi'kmaq families migrated all around St. George's Bay (Baie St-George) and the surrounding area.
 They didn’t spend any time announcing their presence or letting European colonialists of their presence.
 They would have preferred to go about their travels and migrations unnoticed.
 They spent their time surviving off the lands and caring for their families.
 A larger European presence at Sandy Point was another reason Mi’kmaq spread out around the St. George’s Bay, Port au Port Peninsula and beyond- as far away as Conne River.